phpMussel/phpMussel/_docs/readme.en.md

 - If your delegated passwords were ever compromised, unless changed, could provide a way for an attacker to bypass whatever signatures may be otherwise normally preventing their attacks from succeeding, or even potentially disable phpMussel altogether, thus providing a way to render the effectiveness of phpMussel moot.

 Either way, regardless of what you choose, the choice is ultimately yours.
 By default, these controls will be disabled, but have a think about it, and if you decide you want them, this section explains both how to enable them and how to use them.

-A list of available browser-side commands:

-scan_log
-- Password required: `logs_password`
-- Other requirements: `scan_log` must be set.
-- Required parameters: (none)
-- Optional parameters: (none)
-- Example: `?logspword=[logs_password]&phpmussel=scan_log`
-- What it does: Prints the contents of your `scan_log` file to the screen.

-scan_log_serialized
-- Password required: `logs_password`
-- Other requirements: `scan_log_serialized` must be set.
-- Required parameters: (none)
-- Optional parameters: (none)
-- Example: `?logspword=[logs_password]&phpmussel=scan_log_serialized`
-- What it does: Prints the contents of your `scan_log_serialized` file to the screen.

-scan_kills
-- Password required: `logs_password`
-- Other requirements: `scan_kills` must be set.
-- Required parameters: (none)
-- Optional parameters: (none)
-- Example: `?logspword=[logs_password]&phpmussel=scan_kills`
-- What it does: Prints the contents of your `scan_kills` file to the screen.

-controls_lockout
-- Password required: `logs_password` OR `script_password`
-- Other requirements: (none)
-- Required parameters: (none)
-- Optional parameters: (none)
-- Example 1: `?logspword=[logs_password]&phpmussel=controls_lockout`
-- Example 2: `?pword=[script_password]&phpmussel=controls_lockout`
-- What it does: Disables ("locks out") all browser-side controls.
-This should be used if you suspect that either of your passwords have been compromised (this can happen if you're using these controls from a computer that's not secured and/or not trusted). controls_lockout works by creating a file, `controls.lck`, in your vault, that phpMussel will check for before performing any commands of any kind.
-When this happens, to reenable controls, you'll need to manually delete the `controls.lck` file via FTP or similar.
-Can be called using either password.

-disable
-- Password required: `script_password`
-- Other requirements: (none)
-- Required parameters: (none)
-- Optional parameters: (none)
-- Example: `?pword=[script_password]&phpmussel=disable`
-- What it does: Disables phpMussel.
-This should be used if you're performing any updates or changes to your system or if you're installing any new software or modules to your system that either does or potentially could trigger false positives.
-This should also be used if you're having any problems with phpMussel but don't wish to remove it from your system.
-When this happens, to reenable phpMussel, use "enable".

-enable
-- Password required: `script_password`
-- Other requirements: (none)
-- Required parameters: (none)
-- Optional parameters: (none)
-- Example: `?pword=[script_password]&phpmussel=enable`
-- What it does: Enables phpMussel.
-This should be used if you've previously disabled phpMussel using "disable" and want to reenable it.

-greylist
-- Password required: `script_password`
-- Other requirements: (none)
-- Required parameters: [Name of signature to be greylisted]
-- Optional parameters: (none)
-- Example: `?pword=[script_password]&phpmussel=greylist&musselvar=[Signature]`
-- What it does: Add a signature to the greylist.

-greylist_clear
-- Password required: `script_password`
-- Other requirements: (none)
-- Required parameters: (none)
-- Optional parameters: (none)
-- Example: `?pword=[script_password]&phpmussel=greylist_clear`
-- What it does: Clears the entire greylist.

-greylist_show
-- Password required: `script_password`
-- Other requirements: (none)
-- Required parameters: (none)
-- Optional parameters: (none)
-- Example: `?pword=[script_password]&phpmussel=greylist_show`
-- What it does: Prints the contents of the greylist to the screen.

 ---